grafana/alloy/docs/sources/tutorials/send-metrics-to-prometheus.md

 menuTitle: Send metrics to Prometheus
 weight: 15
 ---
-# Send metrics to Prometheus
+# Use Grafana Alloy to send metrics to Prometheus
 In the [Get started with {{< param "PRODUCT_NAME" >}} tutorial][get started], you learned how to configure {{< param "PRODUCT_NAME" >}} to collect and process logs from your local machine and send them to Loki, running in the local Grafana stack.

 As a next step, you will collect and process metrics from the same machine using {{< param "PRODUCT_NAME" >}} and send them to Prometheus, running in the same Grafana stack.